 “Finally, don’t even think of trying to use flash!
 It won’t help capture distant fireworks though it will help illuminate objects or people in the foreground if you want to take portraits with fireworks in the background.”

+With EOS SLRs, slide the switch at the side of the lens to the MF position.
 Now, turn the focus ring until you’re set at infinity focus.
 Some Canon lenses have a distance scale printed on them for this purpose, but others (like the popular EF-S 18-55mm kit lens) do not.
 If you don’t have a distance scale, with the lens set to “MF” and the front of the lens facing you (as if you’re staring into the lens), turn the focus ring with your fingers clockwise until it stops.
 Now leave it there and do not set it back to “AF” until you’re done shooting fireworks.
+If you're shooting with an STM-type Canon lens, be sure the camera is actually turned on, and tap the shutter button once to wake it fully, before manually turning the lens focus ring.
+Keep in mind that the focus ring with STM lenses won't come to a stop when it reaches infinity; this is completely normal with these lenses.

 Any time a digital camera’s shutter is held open for longer than a few seconds, for technical reasons, it’s possible to see an increase in visible digital “noise” in the picture.
 This is sort of like film grain or the “snow” you might see on a TV screen with weak reception.
 As shutter speeds get progressively longer (10 seconds, 30 seconds, 1 minute and so on), this noise can build up and become increasingly apparent.
 Most Canon EOS digital SLRs have an available feature called “Long Exposure Noise Reduction,” which can be activated by either a Custom Function or menu setting.